-Rabbit polyclonal (PA5-28830) and mouse monoclonal (329400) anticlaudin-4 and rabbit polyclonal anticlaudin-3 (341700) antibodies were purchased from ThermoFisher Scientific.
-Goat antimouse horseradish-peroxidase-conjugated (5178-2504) and goat antirabbit IgG Alexa Fluor 488 (A11034) antibodies were obtained from Bio-Rad and Invitrogen, respectively.
-The chelating agent maleimidediethylenetriamine pentaacetate (DTPA) was purchased from CheMatec.
-Water was deionized using a Barnstead NANOpure purification system (Thermo Scientific) and had a resistance of more than 18.2 M Ω / cm at 25°C. Protein concentration was measured on a ND-1000 spectrophotometer (NanoDrop Technologies, Inc.).
-Instant thin-layer chromatography was performed on glass microfiber chromatography paper (Agilent Technologies), and strips were analyzed with either a Bioscan AR-2000 radio-thin-layer chromatography scanner (Eckert and Ziegler) or a Cyclone Plus Phosphor Imager (PerkinElmer).
-Radioactivity measurements were determined using a CRC-25R dose calibrator (Capintec, Inc.).
+Rabbit polyclonal (PA5-28830) and mouse monoclonal (329400) anti-claudin-4 and rabbit polyclonal anti-claudin-3 (341700) antibodies were purchased from ThermoFisher Scientific.
+Goat anti-mouse horseradish-peroxidase (HRP)-conjugated (5178-2504) and goat anti-rabbit IgG Alexa Fluor® 488 (A11034) antibodies were obtained from Bio-Rad and Invitrogen, respectively.
+The chelating agent maleimide- diethylenetriamine pentaacetate (DTPA) was purchased from CheMatec (Dijon, France).
+Water was deionised using a Barnstead NANOpure purification system (Thermo Scientific) and had a resistance of > 18.2 M Ω /cm at 25°C. Protein concentration was measured on a ND-1000 spectrophotometer (NanoDrop Technologies, Inc.).
+Instant thin-layer chromatography (iTLC) was performed on glass microfiber chromatography paper (Agilent Technologies), and strips were analysed with either a Bioscan AR-2000 radio-TLC scanner (Eckert & Ziegler) or a Cyclone Plus Phosphor Imager (PerkinElmer).
+Radioactivity measurements were determined using a CRC®-25R dose calibrator (Capintec, Inc.).

-PSN-1 (human pancreatic adenocarcinoma) and HT1080 (human connective tissue epithelial fibrosarcoma) cell lines were obtained from the American Type Culture Collection.
-Each of these cell lines was maintained in Dulbecco modified Eagle medium, supplemented with 10% fetal bovine serum, 2 mM L-glutamine, 100 units/mL penicillin, and 0.1 mg/mL streptomycin.
-HT1080 cells that were stably transfected with human claudin-4 (HT1080/hCLDN-4) were generated as previously described (26) and cultured in Dulbecco modified Eagle medium (10% fetal bovine serum, 2 mM L-glutamine, 100 units/mL penicillin, and 0.1 mg/mL streptomycin) supplemented with 5 μg/mL puromycin and 500 μg/mL zeocin.
+PSN-1 (human pancreatic adenocarcinoma) and HT1080 (human connective tissue epithelial fibrosarcoma) cell lines were obtained from the American Type Culture Collection (ATCC).
+Each of these cell lines was maintained in Dulbecco's Modified Eagle Medium (DMEM), supplemented with 10% fetal bovine serum (FBS), 2 mM L-glutamine, 100 units/mL penicillin, and 0.1 mg/mL streptomycin.
+HT1080 cells that were stably transfected with human claudin-4 (HT1080/hCLDN-4) were generated as previously described (26), and cultured in DMEM (10% FBS, 2 mM L-glutamine, 100 units/mL penicillin, and 0.1 mg/mL streptomycin and 500 μg/mL zeocin.
 All cells were cultured in a 37°C environment containing 5% CO2.
-Cells were harvested and passaged as required using trypsin-ethylenediaminetetraacetic acid solution.
+Cells were harvested and passaged as required using trypsin-EDTA solution.

 Cells were tested and authenticated by the providers.
-The cumulative length of culture was less than 6 mo after retrieval from liquid nitrogen storage.
-Cell were tested for the absence of Mycoplasma at regular intervals.
+The cumulative length of culture was less than 6 months following retrieval from liquid nitrogen storage.
+Cell were tested for the absence of mycoplasma at regular intervals.